 States are required to submit annual plans on how they will strategically and equitably use their NEVI funds for EV infrastructure deployment.
 Many States have created websites with information on their plans, and many are soliciting public input.
 The Joint Office of Energy and Transportation provides key technical assistance and guidance to States in developing and implementing their plans.
-Some State plans are considering how micromobility can be incorporated, such as colocation of electric bicycle docking stations near DCFC stations to capitalize on grid improvements.
+Some State plans are considering how micromobility can be incorporated, such as collocation of electric bicycle docking stations near DCFC stations to capitalize on grid improvements.

-- Eligible electric mobility activities: LDV charging, public transportation or carshare fleet charging, infrastructure planning, workforce development. - Eligible applicants: States - FY22-FY26 formula grant range (to States): \$13,600,000 \$407,800,000 - Frequency: Funding is allocated to State DOTs on an annual basis.
+- Eligible electric mobility activities: LDV charging, public transportation or carshare fleet charging, infrastructure planning, workforce development. - Eligible applicants: States - FY22-FY26 formula grant range (to States): \$13,600,000 - \$407,800,000 - Frequency: Funding is allocated to State DOTs on an annual basis. - Match requirement: The Federal share of eligible project costs is 80 percent.
+Private and State funds can be used to provide the remaining cost-share.